 Dramatic declines in species’ abundance and local extinctions can alter communities by reducing or eliminating the top-down limits on resource abundance imposed by species as they consume resources (Hairston et al. 1960, Paine 1966, Carpenter et al. 1985, Chalcraft and Resetarits 2003, Gruner et al. 2008).
 Species declines can also release other consumers from competitive interactions, due to the subsidy of resources made available following a species’ decline (Holbrook and Schmitt 1995).
 Ongoing declines and extinctions of amphibians have the potential to change communities, but the extent to which any species shapes its community via resource consumption is likely to vary idiosyncratically (Menge 2003).
-The degree to which a species affects its community may depend on several factors, including the impact of the specific consumer on its resources (Shurin et al. 2002, Borer et al. 2005, Wollrab et al. 2012) and on other species that share the resources (Murdoch et al. 2003).
+The degree to which a species affects its community may depend on several factors, including the impact of the specific consumer on its resources (Shurin et al. 2002, Borer et al. 2005, Wollrab et al. 2012) and competition with? other species that share the resources (Murdoch et al. 2003).
 Therefore, predictions about the ecological effects of declines or extinctions of a species and its ecological importance should be based on quantitative measurements of its interactions with and positive or negative impacts on the abundance of other community members (Kareiva and Levin 2003, Simberloff 2003).

-Anurans, and especially their tadpoles, have characteristics that make them potentially ecologically important and give them potential to influence the abundance of other populations (Alford 1999).
+Anurans, and especially their tadpoles, have characteristics that give them potential to influence the abundance of other populations (Alford 1999).
 Many tadpoles are grazers that reduce the abundance of benthic producers (Kupferberg 1997a, 1997b, Alford 1999, Connelly et al. 2008, 2014), by up to 98% in some cases (Brönmark et al. 1991, Lamberti et al. 1992).
-This ability to control resources also allows tadpoles to be strong exploitative competitors, and they can induce declines in abundance, growth, and fecundity of other amphibian, insect, and invertebrate grazers (Brönmark et al. 1991, Kupferberg 1997a, 1997b).
+This ability to control resources also makes tadpoles strong exploitative competitors, and they can induce declines in abundance, growth, and fecundity of other amphibian, insect, and invertebrate grazers (Brönmark et al. 1991, Kupferberg 1997a, 1997b).
 Tadpoles can interfere with or facilitate the feeding of aquatic insects and other amphibians (Steinwascher 1978a, Kiffney and Richardson 2001, Ranvestel et al. 2004).
 As with other consumers, tadpoles can also be negatively affected by these same interspecific competitive processes (Smith-Gill and Gill 1978, Woodward 1982, Morin et al. 1988, Blaustein and Margalit 1996).
 Lastly, tadpoles can be extremely abundant, seasonally or locally (McDiarmid and Altig 1999, Lannoo 2005), and high abundance can enhance the impact of a species (Power et al. 1996).

-Like many tadpoles, those of the mountain yellow-legged frogs (Rana muscosa and R. sierrae) have the potential to be ecologically important.
+Like many tadpoles, those of the mountain yellow-legged frogs (Rana muscosa and R. sierrae) could be very ecologically important.
 They graze on benthic algae, and are potential competitors (or facilitators) of mayfly nymphs, caddisfly larvae, diptera larvae, and other benthic macroinvertebrates (Grinnell and Storer 1924, Zweifel 1955, Harper-Smith et al. 2005, Finlay and Vredenburg 2007, Smith et al. 2016).
-Unlike tadpoles of many anuran species, those of R. muscosa and R. sierrae tadpoles are constantly present at breeding lakes, because they generally require 2-3 years to metamorphose and so cohorts overlap.
-They typically reach high abundance (densities 20-30 individuals per meter of lake shoreline; personal observation; Roland A. Knapp, personal communication/unpublished data), and can aggregate into groups of thousands of individuals in a few square meters (Smith 2015).
+Unlike tadpoles of many anuran species, R. muscosa and R. sierrae tadpoles generally require 2-3 years to metamorphose, so cohorts overlap.
+They typically reach high densities (20-30 individuals per meter of lake shoreline; personal observation; Roland A. Knapp, personal communication/unpublished data), and can aggregate into groups of thousands of individuals in a few square meters (Smith 2015).